jm7n7/roo-setta-stone/README.md

 ## Features

 - **🔍 Book Search**: Search and explore books from the Gutenberg metadata with a detailed view of individual books with word frequency analysis
+- **📊 Data Analysis Hub**: Explore library-wide statistics and author comparisons:
+  - **Distributions**: Analyze vocabulary size distributions and Zipf's Law validation
+  - **Author Stats**: Compare vocabulary depth, verbosity, and linguistic habits of top authors
 - **🎮 Game Hub**: Interactive games based on book analysis:
   - Little Red Herring
   - Much Ado About Counting
-  - A Book and a Clue
+  - A Book with a Clue
   - Tale of Two Counts
-- **💞 Literary Pairings**: Discover unique book pairings and relationships
+- **💞 Literary Pairings**: Discover unique book pairings and relationships:
+  - **Unique Word Twins**: Books that share an extraordinarily high percentage of their unique vocabulary
+  - **Individual Word Twins**: Books that use a specific word the exact same number of times

 ## Setup